shellytrigg/P_generosa/amb_v_varlowpH_juvis/ImageJ_shelllength_protocol.md

 - only count animals that look alive.
 There is lots of debris, shrivled up dead animals.
 Look for plump siphons (brown part) and rounder looking animals.

 - Determine a way to keep track of animals you've measured as to not measure the same animal twice.
 Maybe it's possible to draw quadrants in the photo?
 Or number the animals?

+	- To make photo into quadrants:
+		a.
+After opening the image, go to menu bar Image -> Stacks -> Tools -> Montage to Stack
+		b.
+Set Columns to 2
+		c.
+Set Rows to 2
+		d.
+Click ok
+		e.
+Now, the image is split into quadrants -- tip: use the scroll of mouse to go through each of the four quadrants more easily.

+	- To label each animal by number:
+		a.
+Go to menu Analyze -> Set Measurements
+		b.
+Select Add to overlay checkbox
+		c.
+Click ok
+		d.
+Now, once an animal is measured, a number will pop up where the measurement was placed, which corresponds with the measurement information for that specific animal.